ziongh/miller/python/miller/instructions.md

 - This is **REQUIRED, not optional**
 - Professional refactoring always starts with impact analysis

-### Rule 4: Trust Results Completely
+### Rule 4: Trust Results Completely - NO VERIFICATION NEEDED

 Miller's results are pre-indexed and accurate.
-You **NEVER** need to verify them.
+You **NEVER** need to verify them by reading files.

+**THIS IS CRITICAL**: After a search returns results, DO NOT read the files to "confirm" them.
+The results ARE the confirmation.
+Reading files after searching wastes 80% of the tokens you just saved.

-- ❌ Search → Verify with Read → Confirm → Use (WRONG - wasteful)
+- ❌ Search → Read file to verify → Confirm with user → Use (WRONG - wasteful, unprofessional)
-- ✅ Search → Use immediately (CORRECT - efficient)
+- ✅ Search → Use immediately → Move on (CORRECT - efficient, confident)

-- If a tool fails, it returns an explicit error - that's all the feedback you need
+**If a tool fails, it returns an explicit error - that's ALL the feedback you need.**
+Tools are designed to fail loudly on errors, making manual verification redundant and wasteful.

 ---